reckel-jm/cantara-webpage/content/tutorial/Install Cantara.en.md

 Cantara is working on Mac OS X. However, it has not been officially certified which means that you can not install it in a normal way yet.
 Please follow these steps to use Cantara:

-1. Download the [Cantara Mac OS X binary](https://github.com/reckel-jm/cantara/releases/download/v2.6.0/cantara-2.6.0-macosx.zip) from Github.
+1. Download the [Cantara Mac OS X binary](https://github.com/reckel-jm/cantara/releases/download/v{{% param "cantaraVersion" %}}/cantara-v{{% param "cantaraVersion" %}}-macos-x64.zip) from Github.
 2. Open the zip-Archive in Finder so that it will exttract the content to a folder.
-3. Open a terminal and navigate to the Folder, for example with `cd Downloads/cantara-2.6.0-macosx` if you are using the default Download folder.
+3. Open a terminal and navigate to the Folder, for example with `cd Downloads/cantara-{{% param "cantaraVersion" %}}-macos` if you are using the default Download folder.
 4. When you are in the extracted folder, make the binary file executable with `chmod +x src/cantara.app/Contents/cantara`
 5. Run the binary with `./src/cantara.app/Contents/cantara`.
 Cantara should start now.
 You can attach it to the dock so that you can open it easily again.